-Available on: Thursday, May 11 at 12:01 a.m.
+Available on: Monday, January 8 at 12:01 a.m.
 E.T. via the Assessments module

-Due Date: Monday, August 14 at 11:59 p.m.
+Due Date: Monday, April 8 at 11:59 p.m.
 E.T. via the Dropbox tool

-Note: There is no traditional final exam in the course.
+Note: There is no traditional scheduled final exam in the course.
 Instead, you will complete a final assignment.
 The Final Assignment is to be submitted via the Dropbox tool in CourseLink.